 CAUSE OF ACTION: Third-party action against FGT and EE&CC for contribution and negligence in allowing or causing a fence to break and allowing a cow to get loose which was involved in an automobile/cow collision on March 23, 1996 on Highway 3 in Galveston County.
 One theory advanced is that the Enron defendants negligently maintained and operated a pipeline easement and cut a fence across the land where the cow was pastured.

 STATUS: Mediation was unsuccessful.
 Motion for Summary Judgment on Statue of Limitations filed on behalf of HPL denied.
+Motion raised again at pretrial held December 17, 1999.
+Denied again.
+Trial set for January 3, 2000.

 Halilis v.
 Florida Gas Transmission Company (Demand Letter - May 10, 1999) (Litigation Unit - Grant) (Reich) REVISED